Quizznor/dotfiles/README.md

 * Polybar with interactive powermenu, update notificator, calendar and a system tray for battery and wifi status.
 * Automatic setup and formatting for specific workspaces, these include a browser-, coding-, and writing workspace.
 * vim LaTeX functionalities, including building and previewing of the final pdf.
 Snippets for important commands.
+* A music/video workspace taylored around mpv, the script i use to download music is located [in this repo](https://github.com/Quizznor/music).

 ## How you get it